xuankimtran/docs-1/pages/katalon-analytics/docs/user-management.md

 _Invite a user to your team:_

 Only users in an organization can be invited to a team in that organization.
-From __Users Tab__ in a team, select that person's email in drop-down list and then click __Add__ to add a user to a team.
+Select a team, from __Users Tab__ in a team, select that person's email in drop-down list and then click __Add__ to add a user to a team.

 **Remove existing users**